Purpose of this Charter

 Approval of Charter

 The original Charter was adopted at the Main Coalition meeting dated October 22, 2014 by the Big Horn Basin Coalition membership.
-The revised Charter was adopted at the Quarter 2 Coalition meeting November 14, 2017.
+This revised Charter was adopted at the Quarter 2 Coalition meeting November 19, 2020.
 The Charter serves as a voluntary agreement among organizations within the Big Horn Basin that have as their primary mission to provide or support healthcare services within their community.
 Furthermore, a term for an award under the Hospital Preparedness Program requires Grantees to participate in the Coalition.